Proof (album): Commercial performance

 On its release day alone, Proof sold over two million copies worldwide.
 By the end of its first week, it sold a total of 2,752,496 copies.
 The album debuted at number one in South Korea, Australia, Austria, Belgium, Canada, Finland, Germany, Japan, the Netherlands, New Zealand, Poland, Portugal, and Switzerland.
 It also reached the top ten in Italy, Lithuania, and Norway.
 It peaked at number eight in the United Kingdom, becoming the group's fifth top-10 album.
 The album debuted at number three and peaked at number one on Greece's Albums Chart, giving BTS their first number one in the country.

 Proof sold 514,000 copies in Japan during the period dated June 13–19, recording the highest first-week sales on the weekly Oricon Albums Chart in 2022 and achieving the fifth-highest first-week sales of all-time in Oricon chart history, after Mariah Carey's #1's (1998), Boa's Valenti (2003), and BTS' own BTS, the Best (2021) and Map of the Soul: 7 – The Journey (2020).
 The album is the band's tenth to debut at number one in Japan, extending their record as the foreign artist with the most number-one albums in Oricon chart history.

 In the United States, Proof became BTS' sixth consecutive number-one on the Billboard 200.
 It debuted atop the chart with 314,000 album-equivalent units, including 266,000 pure sales; 36,000 stream-equivalent units (52.84 million on-demand official streams); and 12,000 track-equivalent units.
 It earned the most significant opening week for a group and the second-largest for an album released in the country in 2022 at the time, both in units accumulated and traditional album sales—Beyoncé's Renaissance eventually claimed the second-largest opening week record with 332,000 overall units in August.
 Proof also topped Billboard's Top Album Sales, Top Current Album Sales, Tastemaker Albums, and World Albums charts.
 "Yet To Come" debuted at number 13 on the Billboard Hot 100 while "Run BTS" peaked at number 73.
 BTS received a total of 25 chart placements as a result.
 The album sold a further 75,000 equivalent units in its second week.
 Per Luminate Data's year-end report, Proof sold 422,000 physical and digital copies combined in the US, making it the best-selling group album of 2022 and the third best-selling album overall in the country.
 It was also the second best-selling release on CD format, with 413,000 copies sold.

+According to the International Federation of the Phonographic Industry (IFPI)'s Global Music Report for 2022, Proof was the second best-selling physical album worldwide; the fourth most-consumed album across all formats; and the highest-ranked album by a K-pop artist (of nine to make the list) on its Global Albums chart.